Arithmetic billiards

-The arithmetic billiard for the numbers 15 and 40: the greatest common divisor is 5, the least common multiple is 120.
+The arithmetic billiard for the numbers 15 and 40: the greatest common divisor is 5, the point where the lines first meet on the y-axis, and the least common multiple is 120, the full length of the line in the x-axis.

 In recreational mathematics, arithmetic billiards provide a geometrical method to determine the least common multiple (LCM) and the greatest common divisor (GCD) of two natural numbers.
 It makes use of reflections inside a rectangle that has sides with length of the two given numbers.
 This is a simple example of trajectory analysis used in dynamical billiards.

 Arithmetic billiards can be used to show how two numbers interact.
 Drawing squares within the rectangle of length and width of the two natural numbers allows a reader to learn more about the relationship between the two numbers.
 Coprime integers interact with every unit square within the rectangle.

 Properties

 The arithmetic billiard for the numbers 10 and 40.

 Arithmetic billiards is a name given to the process of finding both the LCM and the GCD of two integers using a geometric method.
 It is named for its similarity to the movement of a billiard ball.

 To create an arithmetic billiard, a rectangle is drawn with a base of the larger number, and height of the smaller number.
 Beginning in the bottom-left corner at 45° angle, a path is drawn until it hits a side of the rectangle.
 Every time that the path meets the rectangle's side, it reflects with the same angle (the path makes either a left or a right 90° turn).
 Eventually (i.e., after a finite number of reflections) the path hits a corner and there it stops.

 When the lines cross each other, the path becomes a zigzag consisting of one or more segments.
 Else, the path has self-intersections and consists of segments of various lengths in two orthogonal directions.
 In general, the path is the intersection of the rectangle with a grid of squares (oriented at 45° with respect to the rectangle's sides).